RenderKit/embree/doc/src/compilation.md

   the ray origin are ignored.
 A value of 0.0f disables self intersection avoidance while 2.0f is the default value.

++ `EMBREE_DISC_POINT_SELF_INTERSECTION_AVOIDANCE`: Enables self
+   intersection avoidance for RTC_GEOMETRY_TYPE_DISC_POINT geometry type (ON by default).
+When enabled intersections are skipped if the ray origin lies inside the sphere defined by the point primitive.

 + `EMBREE_MIN_WIDTH`: Enabled the min-width feature, which allows increasing the radius of curves and points to match some amount of pixels.
 See [rtcSetGeometryMaxRadiusScale] for more details.